 DTI = MDP / GMI

-As an example, let's say that you have four student loans.
-Each student loan mandates a $200 payment each month ($800 per month), but you also have monthly credit card payments that total $100.
+Let's say you have four student loans.
+Each loan mandates a $200 payment each month ($800 per month), but you also have monthly credit card payments that total $100.
 Your monthly gross income is $2,000.

 Refinancing student loans could make a big difference in your monthly budget.
 When you refinance multiple student loans, you combine several payments into one and potentially lower your total monthly payment.
 You can put the extra monthly cash toward your savings or debt reduction goals.
 Before refinancing, always compare the features and benefits of your existing loans with those of your new loan.